 I know this is a daunting task for some people, but this separates pro videos from mediocre videos.
 Don’t be afraid to tackle this task, it is SO much easier than you think!

 Choose the best mic for your specific application.
-If you are shooting a vlog style video or an interview where you don’t want the microphone to be in the shot, you will want to use either a shotgun microphone or a lav mic.
+If you are shooting a vlog-style video or an interview where you don’t want the microphone to be in the shot, you will want to use either a shotgun microphone or a lav mic.
 I personally ALWAYS prefer shotgun mics over lav mics as they tend to sound much, much better.
 Today I am using a Sennheiser MKH 416.
 The Rode NTG3 is another excellent shotgun microphone I highly recommend.
 The key thing to remember when using a shotgun microphone is you want it just barely out of the shot as close as you can get it to the subject.
 If you are using a lav mic, make sure you position it correctly on the subject and there isn’t too much scratching against the clothes or chest of your subject.

-If you are shooting a talk show style vlog or interview you may want the microphone in the shot.
-For this I recommend a Shure SM7B or Electro Voice RE20.
+If you are shooting a talk show-style vlog or interview you may want the microphone in the shot.
+For this I recommend a Shure SM7B or Electro-Voice RE20.
 A dynamic mic is great as it only picks up what is directly in front of it and has a great sound to it.
-For other situations you may be using a condenser mic such as an AKG 414 or Neumann U87.
+For other situations, you may be using a condenser mic such as an AKG 414 or Neumann U87.
 When using a condenser microphone always make sure you are recording in some sort of acoustically treated room so you don’t pick up too much outside noise and ruin your takes.
-The key thing with any of these choices is always make sure you check your audio in headphones to make sure it sounds good BEFORE you start recording.
+The key thing with any of these choices is always to make sure you check your audio in headphones to make sure it sounds good BEFORE you start recording.
 If it does not sound good take the extra couple of minutes to adjust the microphone until it sounds good.